dingbat/nsrails/readme.md

 post.content = @"Changed!";
 [post remoteUpdate:&error];

-// Fetch any latest data for this post (and know if anything changed) BOOL objectDidChange;
+// Fetch any latest data for this post
-[post remoteFetch:&error changes:&objectDidChange];
+[post remoteFetch:&error];

 // Retrieve a collection based on an object - will GET /posts/1/responses.json NSArray *responses = [Response remoteAllViaObject:post error:&error];

-// Async is also available:
+// Async is also available for all commands, with blocks!
 [post remoteDestroyAsync: ^(NSError *error) {  if (!error) ... }];
 ```